Looted/flashcards/memory-bank/projectbrief.md

 Project Name: BizzWords

-Description: A flashcard application to help users learn and memorize business terminology across various domains (HR, Medicine, Finance, etc.) through spaced repetition.
+Description: A flashcard application to help users learn and memorize business terminology across various domains (HR, Medicine, Finance, etc.) through configurable game modes.

 Core Requirements:
-- User can create decks of flashcards with a chosen theme (e.g. IT or HR words)
+- **PWA**: Progressive Web App with offline functionality, installable, and native app-like experience.
-- Words generated on the fly by embedded transformers.js LLM model
+- **Static Vocabulary**: The application will use a predefined, static vocabulary for the flashcards.
+The use of Large Language Models (LLMs) for on-the-fly word generation is a potential future enhancement.
-- Each flashcard has a front (question) and back (answer)
+- **Configurable Game Modes**: Users can choose from different game modes to tailor their learning experience.
+This includes:
-- Three rounds:
+    - **Classic Mode**: The standard learning mode with configurable rounds.
-  - 1. Card shows word in english, when reverted shows word in polish.
-User confirms if they got it right.
+    - **Blitz Mode**: A fast-paced mode for quick review sessions.
-  - 2. Card in polish, reverted shows english.
-User confirms.
+- **Configurable Rounds**: Within the Classic Mode, users can configure the number and type of rounds for their study session.
+The rounds can include:
-  - 3. Card in polish, user types in english word.
-System approves or not.
+    - Round 1: Card shows the word in English, and the translation is revealed on flip.
-- Used words saved.
-Words the user got wrong saved.
+    - Round 2: Card shows the word in the translated language, and the English word is revealed on flip.
-- When starting new game, user either selects new words or practicing the ones he got wrong.
+    - Round 3: Card shows the word in the translated language, and the user has to type the English equivalent.
-- Save progress locally or in the cloud
+- **Progress Tracking**: User progress, including correctly and incorrectly answered words, is saved locally.
-- Simple and intuitive UI
+- **Practice Mode**: Users can choose to practice words they have previously answered incorrectly.
-- Progressive Web App (PWA) with offline functionality, installable, and native app-like experience
+- **Simple and Intuitive UI**: A clean and user-friendly interface for a seamless learning experience.

 Goals:
 - Efficient learning tool built with modern Angular v20+ standards